 Evaluation of the Service is undertaken through the monitoring of teaching and learning outcomes in conjunction with the TMBSS Executive Headteacher, TMBSS Head of School, TMBSS Outreach Manager, schools, parents and other professionals and reported to Governors at the Summer Term meeting.

 Related Documents

-- DfE Ensuring a good education for children who cannot attend school because of health issues - Statutory Guidance for Local Authorities.
-January 2013 - DfE: Equality Act 2010 - DFE 2014 Supporting pupils at school with medical conditions.
+- DfE Arranging education for children who cannot attend school due to health needs December 2023 - DfE: Equality Act 2010 - DFE 2014 Supporting pupils at school with medical conditions.